From Racetrack to Runway

 This collaboration challenged us creatively, technically, and conceptually.
 It was unfamiliar territory—but that is often where the most exciting work happens.

-Bringing carbon fibre into the world of couture, under the direction of Demna and alongside traditional millinery expertise, was an unforgettable experience.
+Bringing carbon fibre into the world of couture, under the direction of Demna and alongside the traditional millinery expertise of Noel, was an unforgettable experience.